 - for-profit organizations.

-The call for applications for participants is now closed.
-The selection process is on a rolling basis until the end of January.
+*The selection process is on a rolling basis until all positions are filled.
 Due to the high number of applicants, only selected candidates will be contacted.

-Organizations interested in hosting CGC participants can send a job description of the position they wish to fill to Project Officer, Julie-Pier Nadeau at [email protected] (for positions in Nova Scotia, Quebec or Ontario) OR to Project Officer, Kanchan Muti at [email protected] (for positions in Alberta, British Columbia and Yukon).
+Organizations interested in hosting Green Corps participants can send a job description of the position they wish to fill to Project Officer, Julie-Pier Nadeau at [email protected] (for positions in the Maritimes, Quebec or Ontario) OR to Project Officer, Kanchan Muti at [email protected] (for positions in the Prairies, British Columbia and Yukon).

-If you have specific questions regarding CGC, or if your organization is interested in employing a CGC participant, please email:
+If you have specific questions regarding Green Corps, or if your organization is interested in employing a Green Corps participant, please email: